 lossless_flag equal to 1 indicates that the signal has been encoded losslessly.

-normative_encoder_flag equal to 1 specifies the normative encoding process, as specified in Section 10, has been followed by the encoding process.
+normative_encoder_flag equal to 1 specifies the normative encoding process specified in Section 10.6 has been followed by the encoding process.

 substream_present_flag equal to 1 indicates that the stream to which this configuration record applies includes substream(s) and the substream_id is signalled in this decoder configuration record.